carmenbianca/report-liferay/plan.md

 \gls{outbound} licensing.
 They wish to do these things in an automated fashion.
 Reorder the words, and this becomes the main question of research:

-> Given Liferay’s demands, requirements and limitations, what are suitable
+> Given Liferay's demands, requirements and limitations, what is the most
-> solutions for automating Liferay's \gls{inbound} and \gls{outbound} licensing
+> suitable solution for automating Liferay's \gls{inbound} and \gls{outbound}
-> policies?
+> licensing policies?

 ## Sub-questions {#sub-questions}

-Because main questions need sub-questions, this section details five of them.
+Because main questions need sub-questions, this section details three of them.

-The first two sub-questions directly elaborate on the main question in ways that are hopefully obvious:
+There had been five in the earlier submission, but due to time constraints, it has been trimmed down to three.

+@current.
+What is the current process of licensing compliance?

 @needs.
-What are the demands, requirements and limitations of Liferay?
+What are the demands, requirements and limitations of Liferay in the context of automating their licensing policies?

 @solutions.
 What are the available technical solutions in the field of licensing compliance?
-What are their qualities?
+Are they suitable for automating Liferay's licensing policies?

+Question @current exists to create an understanding of the current situation.
+With that understanding, it becomes much easier to imagine how the process might be automated.

 Question @needs seeks to define some important terms in the main question.
+Acquiring a deeper understanding of Liferay's wants helps the project to focus on those specific wants.

 Question @solutions seeks to acquire information about existing technical approaches to adjacent problems, if any.
 It will also zoom in on the extent of
 automation: Which scenarios should require manual intervention by Legal or Engineering?
 These existing technical solutions may inform the product, or may be consumed by the product.

-The next questions explore aspects that are directly tangential to the main question.
-These aspects will be important to research.

-@current.
-What is the current process of licensing compliance?

-@methods.
-What are the possible methods of detecting the \gls{inbound}
-licensing of code?
-What are their qualities?

-Question @current exists to create an understanding of the current situation.
-With that understanding, it becomes much easier to imagine how the process might be automated.

-Question @methods looks similar to question @solutions, but they are in truth extremely different.
-Where question @solutions is focused on the technical aspect and available technical solutions, question @methods is non-technical and should not necessitate a single line of code.
-It is concerned with extracting information from data.
-Figuring out how to do this is important for the product.

-Which leaves the last question:

-@measure.
-Is it possible to measure the quality of licensing?
-If so, how?

-This question is slightly out-of-scope for main question, but completely in-scope for the requirements analysis and project goals, which is why it is here.
-One of the goals of the project is to improve the licensing.
-The answer to question @measure allows us to test the quality of the delivered work.

 ## Definitions